 Much like Yosemite has Half Dome, Sequoia National Park has Moro Rock.
-While nowhere near as daunting, it is still an awesome way to get your adrenaline going and see an amazing view of the park, all with less than a mile of trail.
-When you enter Sequoia National Park from the South side you will be greeted by Moro Rock standing tall in the distance.
-This large domed slab of granite is one of the most popular attractions in the park and rightly so, it is an easy hike that gives you a fantastic view of the entire valley and I highly recommend it on any trip to the park.
-This post has been updated with information seeing the rock at sunset and at night as well.
+While nowhere near as daunting, it is still an awesome way to get your adrenaline going and see a fantastic view of the park, all with less than a mile of walking.
+When you enter Sequoia National Park from the south side, you will be greeted by Moro Rock, standing tall in the distance.
+This sizeable domed slab of granite is one of the most popular attractions in the park, and rightly so.
+It is an easy hike that gives you a fantastic view of the entire valley, and I highly recommend it on any trip to the park.
+Here is all the information if you want to check it out.

 - .5 miles round trip